rixiobarrios/mongo-mongoose-labs/mongoose_lab_vampires/README.md

 # Setup

-1. Start your mongo server with `mongod` in terminal
-1. navigate to this directory in terminal and `npm i --save mongoose` to install `mongoose`
+1. Navigate to this directory in terminal and `npm i --save mongoose` to install `mongoose`
-1. open the project in vscode, you'll be working with some starter code in the `models` folder and the `app.js` file
+1. Open the project in vscode, you'll be working with some starter code in the `models` folder and the `app.js` file

 # What is a schema?